lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 [**Finding the Ultimate Swift Code-Style Guidelines**](https://betterprogramming.pub/finding-the-ultimate-swift-code-style-guidelines-59025a7c163c)

-A brief introduction to this guidelines.
+A brief introduction to these guidelines.

 [**Swift.org API Design Guidelines**](https://swift.org/documentation/api-design-guidelines/)

-Non-neglectable official guideliness, focused mainly on APIs and naming.
+Non-neglectable official guidelines, focused mainly on API and naming.

 [**Java Code Conventions**](https://oracle.com/technetwork/java/codeconvtoc-136057.html)

-A good example of an inspiring exhaustive code style for a programming language.
+A inspiring example of an exhaustive code style for a programming language.
 Though, it has many atavisms and old-fashioned rules.
 It's really surprising to come across such an ugly formatting every here and there:

 **Don't**: